kaishengtai/neuralart/README.md

 - `smoothness`: Constant that controls the smoothness of the generated image (total variation norm regularization strength).
 Useful when using Inception model (set to ~5E-3).
 Default is 0.
 - `init`: {image, random}.
 Initialization mode for the optimized image. `image` initializes with the content image; `random` initializes with random Gaussian noise.
 Default is `image`.
 - `backend`: {cunn, cudnn}.
 Neural network CUDA backend. `cudnn` requires the [Torch bindings](https://github.com/soumith/cudnn.torch/tree/R3) for CuDNN R3.
 - `optimizer`: {sgd, lbfgs}.
 Optimization algorithm. `lbfgs` is slower per iteration and consumes more memory, but may yield better results.
-Default is `sgd`.
+Default is `lbfgs`.
 - `cpu`: Optimize on CPU instead of GPU (only VGG model supported).

 ### Out of memory?